What group brings in nearly 2.3 million visitors to the state each year? Hint: they produce the Kentucky State Fair.

 Rittenberry says, “The expansion and renovation of KICC is a $207 million project.
 When it reopens in August 2018, the expanded exhibit hall, ballroom, meeting, and lobby areas are expected to increase business by up to 25 percent.
 Currently, we have 50 conventions and meetings booked beginning in August 2018 and continuing through 2024.”
 He adds, “The renovation and expansion project—and ensuing business—has spurred an anticipated 47 percent increase in the number of downtown hotels and 32 percent increase in hotel rooms.”

 Kentucky Venues’ structure

-Kentucky Venues’ governing body continues to be the Kentucky State Fair Board which sets policy and hires the president and Chief Executive Officer.
-The board is appointed by the Governor and includes the Commissioner of the Kentucky Department of Agriculture, Kentucky Farm Bureau representative, Dean of the UK College of Agriculture; current state presidents of 4-H and FFA; representative of the American Saddlebred Horse Association; Louisville Convention & Visitors Bureau; representatives of animal agriculture, agribusiness, and at-large members.
+Kentucky Venues’ governing body continues to be the Kentucky State Fair Board, which sets policy and hires the president and chief executive officer.
+The board is appointed by the governor and includes the commissioner of the Kentucky Department of Agriculture, Kentucky Farm Bureau representative, Dean of the UK College of Agriculture; current state presidents of 4-H and FFA; representative of the American Saddlebred Horse Association; Louisville Convention & Visitors Bureau; representatives of animal agriculture and agribusiness; and at-large members.

 More on Rittenberry

 A graduate of the University of Memphis, Rittenberry has more than 16 years of venue management and live event experience, primarily in the motorsports industry.